Skip to content

 MCP

-Tenant MCP transport (graph allowlists loaded from the MCP config store) is separate: use a provisioned API key as Authorization: Bearer <api_key> on Streamable HTTP.
-See OSS appliance MCP persistence.
+Tenant MCP transport (graph allowlists pushed from the control plane) is separate: use a provisioned API key as Authorization: Bearer <api_key> on Streamable HTTP.
+See docs/plasm-mcp-tenant-configuration.md.

 Incoming (inbound) auth for execute sessions: Streamable HTTP does not pass Authorization to tool handlers, so clients must call the tool plasm_incoming_auth once per MCP transport session with exactly one of: